Tarot Card Meaning

 On a mundane level of advice, the Hierophant begs the advice of being a good listener.

-On a Mundane Level:
+The Hierophant On a Mundane Level

 The Hierophant can indicate schools, libraries and government offices and bureaus.
+You might be finishing a degree at the university or starting a new job in a corporate office.

 You might need training in another field in order to get the job you really wish.
 The Hierophant symbolizes universities and colleges.
 You may consider going back to school or taking a few specialized classes.
 When the Hierophant comes up in a career reading the advice maybe to get a mentor or a job in a large and established corporation.